Vigneshunusual/Vigneshunusual/README.md

 # Inputs To Mail

-Get Keyboard,Mouse,ScreenShot,Microphone Inputs and Send to your Mail.
+Get Keyboard,ScreenShot,Microphone Inputs and Send to your Mail.
 Purpose of the project is testing the security of information systems

 # Features